ANI and Caller ID: A Trojan Horse for our Time

 Conventional Defenses No Longer Work

-Today, large call centers waste millions of seconds –and dollars- on identity-interrogation protocol that unnecessarily prolongs each call, frustrating customers, and empowering criminals.
+Today, large call centers waste millions of seconds –and dollars- on identity-interrogation that unnecessarily prolongs each call, frustrating customers, and empowering criminals.

 Four Ways Criminals Overcome Identity-Interrogation

 - Voice Phishing

 Criminals call your customers while impersonating your enterprise – even your phone number.
 Claiming to verify some seemingly innocent information, these criminals often successfully extract personal information such as date of birth, last four digits of social security number, billing zip code, and account number.
 They get precisely what they need to circumvent your enterprise’s identity-interrogation protocols.

 Armed with a spoofed ANI phone number, an earnest voice, and quick wit, criminals will call into your enterprise posing as a business partner or authority.
 Because they appear to be calling from a trusted source, and play the part well, they regularly trick trained employees.
 Whether they make account changes or acquire balance information, their success brings them another step closer to penetrating your defenses.

 Knowing that banks use outbound return calling to authenticate large financial transactions, criminals will trick phone companies into temporarily diverting a victim’s phone number.
 Aided by this compliance and armed with the victim’s personal information, criminals can then persuade call center agents to conduct large transfers.

 Your bank sends a new debit card to one of your customers.
 But criminals get to the mailbox first.
 Armed with personal information –bought online or acquired through the above tactics- the criminal calls with a spoofed caller ID to activate the card.
 Their next stop, a spending spree on your customer’s account.